* Latest "Flood" in the News *

 Millions in the greater Horn of Africa are facing acute hunger as the region faces one of the worst droughts in recent decades, compounded by years of conflict and instability, the impact of the COVID-19 pandemic and rising food prices due to, in part, the war in Ukraine.

-Malaria - Pakistan - World Health Organization (WHO)
+Drought - World Health Organization (WHO)

-Landslides - World Health Organization (WHO)
+Guidance on solid waste and health - World Health Organization (WHO)

-World malaria report 2023 - World Health Organization (WHO)
+Drowning - World Health Organization (WHO)

 FIRE101 Jobs: